dhutapratama/docs/broadcasting.md

 <a name="broadcast-name"></a>
 ### Broadcast Name

-By default, Laravel will broadcast the event using the event's class name.
+By default, Lets will broadcast the event using the event's class name.
 However, you may customize the broadcast name by defining a `broadcastAs` method on the event:

     /**
      * The event's broadcast name.